-Tamil Nadu is currently experiencing heavy rainfall due to a depression in the Bay of Bengal, which began on 14 October 2024, signaling the onset of the northeast monsoon.
+Tamil Nadu is experiencing heavy rainfall due to a depression in the Bay of Bengal, which began on 14 October 2024, signaling the onset of the northeast monsoon.
 Most coastal districts have been placed on high alert.
 The continuous downpour has led to significant flooding in many cities, with residential areas and roads submerged in knee-deep water, disrupting daily life.
-This deluge has caused severe traffic jams, paralyzed public transport, and resulted in the cancellation of numerous domestic flights.
+This deluge has caused severe traffic jams, paralyzed public transport, and cancelled numerous domestic flights.
 Surprisingly, districts like Coimbatore and Madurai have also been affected.

 In this context, residents of Madurai, particularly in Vandiyur and Sourashtrapuram, have put up posters stating, “If you see him, tell him to come” (Kanda Vara Sollunga), based on a song from Karnan movie.
 Su.
 Venkatesan of the CPI-M (DMK Alliance), who has been elected as the MP for the Madurai Lok Sabha Constituency for the second consecutive time, is the target of these posters.
 The messages express frustration that, despite his electoral victories, he has not visited the constituency to express gratitude or address the poor road conditions in Vandiyur.
 This has stirred significant local unrest.